Urigo/merge-graphql-schemas/README.md

 ## Usage

 There are two ways you can use this package:
   - 1. Passing the path of your GraphQL folder
+  - 2. Merging `types` and `resolvers` into separate `index` files

+## Passing the path of your GraphQL folder

 This is the easiest way of getting started.